AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-the-attendees-panel.md

 description: Learn how the Attendees panel helps Instructors and Learners view participants, manage interactions, and track attendance in a Live Hub session.
 ---

-# About the Attendees panel in Live Hub
+# About the Attendees panel

 The Attendees panel in a Live Hub allows Instructors to view learners and manage their interactions during a session.
 It provides a centralized view of all attendees and helps Instructors monitor participation and engagement in real time.